-- 6. Notice that spacing calculations and statistics as well as the projected trace map are updated interactively. - Select Spacing and/or Trace Length tabs (at top left of the dialog) to visualize the distribution of spacing and trace length in Histogram Plots. - 8.
-Select the Plot/Histogram Configuration tab to edit the number of bins as well as scaling which best fits your Histogram Plot.
+- 7. Select Spacing and/or Trace Length Trace length tabs to visualize the distribution of spacing and trace length in Histogram Plots. - 8.
+Select Plot/Histogram Configuration 🖍 to edit the number of bins as well as scaling which best fits your Histogram Plot.